isomerpages/moe-yuminpri/_our-experience/Co Curriculum Activities/Guzheng.md

 4. To build character such as confidence, teamwork and discipline.

 **Achievements**<br>
-2024: SYP AP for Instrumental Ensemble (Guzheng) - Certificate of Accomplishment
+2024: SYP AP for Instrumental Ensemble (Guzheng) - Certificate of Accomplishment<br>
 2022: SYP AP for Instrumental Ensemble (Guzheng) - No Benchmarking